MS GNV Allegra: Kronprins Harald during her service with Color Line.

 In January 2007 the ship was sold to Irish Ferries in preparation for the delivery of Color Line's new mega-cruiseferry MS Color Magic.
 Irish Ferries chartered the Kronprins Harald back to Color Line until September 2007.
 The vessel's final sailing for Color Line took place on 31 August 2007 with the northbound Kiel – Oslo crossing.
 With her Color Line career over, Irish Ferries took control over her on 2 September 2007.
-Arriving for rebuilding at Fredericia Skibsværft on 4 September, she was renamed MV Oscar Wilde.
+Arriving for rebuilding at Fredericia Skibsværft on 4 September, she was renamed Oscar Wilde.
 She entered service with Irish Ferries in December 2007, replacing MS Normandy.

 Unlike other Irish Ferries ships, Oscar Wilde kept her blue hull and white funnel instead of a white hull and a green funnel.
 On 21 November 2007 the ship arrived in Rosslare Harbour for the first time, and entered service on the Rosslare – Cherbourg route on 30 November 2007.
 In January 2010 there was no service between Rosslare and Cherbourg as she was operating the Rosslare – Pembroke Dock route during the docking of MS Isle of Inishmore. and after this Oscar Wilde was in dry dock for the annual overhaul.

 On 2 February 2010 the engine room caught fire upon leaving Falmouth, Cornwall where the ship had undergone its annual refit.
 No one was injured and the fire was extinguished, but the ship returned to Falmouth so a full investigation and repairs could be carried out.
 Sailings resumed on 6 March 2010 but the service was delayed by operational problem.
 The Ferry sailed from Cherbourg to Rosslare on Sunday morning 7 March 2010.